 Luca Francesconi is also extremely active as a conductor.

 For 25 years he has taught in Italian conservatories and conducted masterclasses throughout the world.
 At present he is professor and head of the department of composition at the Musikhögskolan in Malmö in Sweden.
 He has been for 4 years (2008-2011) the Artistic Director of the music sector of the Biennale in Venice and in 2011 the Artistic Director of Ultima Festival.
 Since 2012 he has been professor in residence at the Gulbenkian Foundation, taking over Emanuel Nunes position.
-In the same year he is professor in residence and featured composer at the new Academie Achantes at IRCAM in Paris.
-In 2013 he is composer in residence at the Casa da Música of Porto where new commissions and several portraits of his music will be performed including chamber, symphonic and choral works.
+In the same year he is professor in residence and featured composer at the new Académie Achantes at IRCAM in Paris.
+In 2013 he has been composer in residence at the Casa da Música of Porto where new commissions and several portraits of his music were performed including chamber, symphonic and choral works.